-The DCAF can subscribe to NWDAF on behalf of the UE to request/receive the UE-related data analytics to/from the NWDAF.
+The UE can Subscribe/Request to NWDAF via DCAF to request the information from 5GC (e.g. the Analytics result from the NWDAF).

 The communication services and functional architecture between UE and DCAF is in the scope of SA4 and shall be compatible with the existing architecture.